Travel outside Australia

 - travel outside Australia during the next 2 years.

-If you go to a country Australia has an international social security agreement with, you may get Disability Support Pension.
+If you go to a country Australia has an international social security agreement with, you may get DSP.
 This applies if you meet the agreement’s rules.

 When to tell us about your travel